Empirical Design in Reinforcement Learning: Common errors in reinforcement learning experiments

-\paragraph{Invalid errorbars or shaded regions} First, whatever method you used to construct intervals, you should understand what assumptions on the underlying data are being made.
+\paragraph{Invalid errorbars or shaded regions:} first, whatever method you used to construct intervals, you should understand what assumptions on the underlying data are being made.
 Second, do not just put error bars around anything.
 We have already shown how our error bars can be misleading.
 A first warning sign to look out for is if your shaded regions are tighter than the variation in the mean across the learning curve.

-\paragraph{Using random problems} They tend to not look much like the problems we care about (e.g., random MDPs).
+\paragraph{Using random problems:} they tend to not look much like the problems we care about (e.g., random MDPs).
 Use with caution.

-\paragraph{Not reporting implementation details} One should be able to use your pseudo-code to implement your algorithm.
+\paragraph{Not reporting implementation details:} one should be able to use your pseudo-code to implement your algorithm.
 Special tricks used to improve performance are part of the algorithm and should be reported clearly.

-\paragraph{Not comparing against stupid methods} Can a much simpler method or even a random policy solve your problem?
-Does the a simpler method outperform your method?
-It does not matter if prior SOTA methods did not use these baselines, you should!
+\paragraph{Not comparing against stupid baselines:} can a much simpler agent or even a random policy solve your environment?
+Does a simpler agent outperform your agent?
+It does not matter if prior SOTA algorithms did not use these baselines, you should!

-\paragraph{Bugs} Never trust your code or your results.
-Finding bugs is good; it means one less bug.

-\paragraph{Running inefficient code}
+\paragraph{Running inefficient code:}

-This error might not seem pertinent to our experiments.
+this error might not seem pertinent to our experiments.
 However, if you run inefficient code, it hinders your ability to run careful systematic experiments.
 It inadvertently causes you to change the question you want to answer.
 An important first step when running experiments is to ensure you have optimized your code, so that you have more flexibility to do more exploratory experiments and feasibly run the final experiments for your paper.
-Always profile your code.
+Always profile your code!